UBCO Food Services does not have allergen-free facilities.

 What We Do

-UBC Food Services takes food allergies very seriously.
+UBCO Food Services takes food allergies very seriously.
 We understand the importance of providing nutritious choices that meet your dietary needs.
 Together, we can create a safe and exceptional dining experience for you.

 Our labels list allergens from “Contains” statements on ingredient lists but omit allergens from “May contain” statements because our dining rooms and kitchens may also contain these ingredients.
 “May contain” statements are optional for manufacturers to provide and therefore their inclusion on a label or not does not equate with risk to the food allergic customer.